-Violation of the hazing policy may subject an individual, recognized organization, and/or team to adjudication by the College through the Conflict Resolution Process, with penalties up to and including suspension or expulsion for individuals and revocation of organizational recognition and funding or forfeiture of a season or disbandment in the case of a student organization or team.
+Violation of the hazing policy may subject an individual or student group to adjudication by the College through the Conflict Resolution Process, with penalties up to and including suspension or expulsion for individuals and revocation of organizational recognition and funding or forfeiture of a season or disbandment in the case of a student group.
 See Chapter II, Conflict Resolution Processes, for additional information.

 5.3.
 Examples of Hazing